 Really, I had to get past the lie that getting rid of the skinny clothes meant I was resigning to wearing fat clothes for the rest of my life.
 That losing this extra weight was never going to happen because these clothes would no longer be there to motivate me.
 Which in reality, they never really did.
 They just took up real estate in the closet and gathered dust.

 Here’s why I think you need to get the shame out of your closet too (not just the clothes that don’t fit).

-Last week I preformed a seasonal ritual.
+Last week I performed a seasonal ritual.
 I call it the Semi-Annual Swapping Out of the Seasonal Clothing.

 Every year when I’m certain that Spring has sprung and my need for sweaters and fleece-lined leggings has passed, I carry a 200 pound (only a slight exaggeration) plastic tub of clothing up the stairs and begin the process of replacing the cold weather garments with the warm weather ones.

 But, every year during this exercise a strange thing happens.

 I hang up dresses that I know don’t fit me and fold into the drawer shorts with a number inside that’s way too low for my current weight class.

 I think to myself, “I’m sure I’ll lose a few pounds this summer, then it will fit.”
 Or, “I can’t get rid of this!
 What if I do change sizes?
 Then, I’ll need clothes to wear.
 I’m saving money.”

 You likely know what happens next.
 Every Fall, I’ll put those same clothes away in the plastic tub, only to repeat the same insanity next Spring.